-- Best available flip might increase the number of unsatisfied clauses. - Selection is only made from neighborhood of current solution.
-If every neighbor (defined as being one flip away) is worse than current solution, then GSAT takes the one that is the least bad. - Has the chance to escape local optimum! - But, it might oscillate between points and never escape from some plateaus. - One can assign a weight to each clause, and increase the weight for those who remain unsatisfied.
+- Best available flip might increase the number of unsatisfied clauses. - Selection is only made from neighbourhood of current solution.
+If every neighbour (defined as being one flip away) is worse than current solution, then GSAT takes the one that is the least bad. - Has the chance to escape local optimum! - But, it might oscillate between points and never escape from some plateaus.